ionic-team/capacitor-docs/docs/main/guides/autofill-credentials.md

 const config: CapacitorConfig = {
 ...
   server: {
-    hostname: 'my-app.com'
+    hostname: 'my-app.com',
+    androidScheme: 'https',
   }
 };
 ```

-:::warning
+:::note
 Changing the `hostname` from the default of `localhost` affects the use of Web APIs that would otherwise require a [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts) such as [`navigator.geolocation`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/geolocation) and [`MediaDevices.getUserMedia`](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia).
-Be sure to test this type of functionality after making the change.
+To allow these to function as per normal the `androidScheme` must be set to `https`.
 :::

 ## Configuration for iOS